The theory behind our programmes

 Professor, Psychology Department, Director, Centre for Research and Intervention on Suicide Ethical Issues and End-of-Life Practices (CRISE), University of Quebec at Montreal

-The most important concept behind Zippy's Friends is coping – how we respond to difficulties and stress.
+The most important concept behind the Skills for Life programmes (Zippy’s Friends, Apple’s Friends and Passport) is coping – how we respond to difficulties and stress.
 It is a topic which has been the subject of many studies over the past 50 years, and one of the most influential approaches was developed by Richard Lazarus and Susan Folkman (1984).
 They defined coping strategies as ‘cognitive and behavioural efforts to manage specific external and/or internal demands that are appraised as taxing or exceeding the resources of the person.’

 In any situation, we first assess what it means for us, and our perceptions can differ widely.
 For example, jumping out of an aeroplane with a parachute would be stressful for some people, but others see it as a fun recreational activity.
 If our first assessment of an event shows that it could be difficult, stressful or even dangerous, we automatically engage in a process to determine how we will cope with it.